13.1 The Light Transport Equation

 Because due to conservation of energy, the series converges and the reflected radiance at all points in all directions is

-This process of repeatedly substituting the LTE’s right-hand side into the incident radiance term in the integral can be instructive in more general cases.
-For example, the DirectLightingIntegrator integrator effectively computes the result of making a single substitution:
+This process of repeatedly substituting the LTE’s right hand side into the incident radiance term in the integral can be instructive in more general cases.
+For example, only accounting for direct illumination effectively computes the result of making a single substitution:

 and further scattering is ignored.